 How do I know if I need to register my event with the Office of Risk Management and Compliance?

-• Any event, operation, or endeavor operated, conducted, or organized by any unit/organization that is supported by or affiliated with the University or occurring on University property
+All activities and programs involving interaction with children that are operated, conducted, or organized by any UAH unit or third-party organization, that is supported by or affiliated with the University, or occurring on University property.

 • Activities or programs include but are not limited to: overnight camps, instructional programs, community service, laboratory interns, day camps, academic camps, and sports camps whether operated on or off-campus